leahnonay/leahnonay/README.md

 ## I'm a Developer, Graphic Designer, Illustrator, and Student!
 - I’m currently working on my [Android application, Cantrip][cantrip]
 - I study Computer Software Development at my local university
-- I'm looking for employment opportunities in Alberta, Canada
+- I'm looking for employment opportunities in Alberta, Canada (or Nova Scotia)
 - I'm also a freelance digital artist

 ### Languages and Tools: